dougeby/IntuneDocs/intune/app-sdk-xamarin.md

 > [!NOTE]
 > The Xamarin.Forms integration is to be done in addition to the Xamarin.Android integration detailed above.

+Once the Remapper is added to your project you will need to perform the MAM equivalent replacements.
 For example, `FormsAppCompatActivity` and `FormsApplicationActivity` can continue to be used in your application provided overrides to `OnCreate` and `OnResume` are replaced with the MAM equivalents `OnMAMCreate` and `OnMAMResume` respectively.

 ```csharp
     public class MainActivity : global::Xamarin.Forms.Platform.Android.FormsAppCompatActivity